Cloudy Kitchen

 1. Place the milk in a small saucepan.
 Bring to just shy of a simmer, then add the earl grey tea, remove from the heat, and cover and steep for 15 minutes.
 Strain the tea out, pressing down to extract as much flavour as possible.

 2. Weigh out 280g of the infused Earl Grey Milk and place into a medium bowl and leave to cool to lukewarm.
-Add 2 Tbsp of the sugar, and the yeast to the earl grey milk, and stir to combine.
+Add 2 tablespoon of the sugar, and the yeast to the earl grey milk, and stir to combine.
 Leave for 10-15 minutes, or until foamy.

 3. In the bowl of a stand mixer fitted with the dough hook attachment, place the flour, salt, and remaining sugar, and mix briefly to combine.